noctuelles/42-rainfall/level1/ressources/README.md

  8048496:	c3                   	ret
 ```

-First, it aligns the stack on a 16 byte boundary, and allocates `0x50` bytes, probably a buffer.
-It makes a call to `gets`, which is an especially unsafe C library function that is prone to **buffer overflow**, since it does not do any bounds checking on the buffer.
+First, the stack is aligned to a 16-byte boundary, and **0x50** bytes are allocated, likely as a buffer.
+The program then calls gets, an inherently unsafe C library function prone to **buffer overflow**, as it does not perform *bounds checking* on the buffer.

-Given the fact that we have to find a way to execute the `run` function, we could overwrite the return address of the  `main` function to point to the `run ` function using a **buffer overflow**.
+To execute the run function, we can exploit this buffer overflow to overwrite the return address of the main function, redirecting execution to run.

-In a C program linked with the C Standard Library, `main` is **not** the entry point of an executable.
-In short, it is called by the C library initialization routine : this is why we overwrite the return address that has been pushed to the stack.
+In a C program linked with the C Standard Library, main is not the actual **entry point**.
+Instead, it is invoked by the C library’s initialization routine.
+This is why we target the return address pushed onto the stack (commonly called **saved eip**).

-First thing to do is to fill the buffer entirely until we hit a segfault : we will know that we have reach the return address location.
+The first step is to fill the buffer completely until we trigger a segmentation fault—this will confirm that we have reached the return address location.

 ```bash
 python -c 'print("a"*76)' | ./level1
 ```

-By trial and error, we start to get `Segmentation Fault` when going over 76 characters (eq.
-76 bytes), this means we have touched the return address stored in the stack.
-Now we have to feed it the entry point of the `run` function, which is `0x08048444`.
-We are on a **little-endian** architecture, so we need to send the input in **reverse** (*least significant byte first*) :
+Through trial and error, we observe a *Segmentation Fault* when exceeding 76 characters (i.e., 76 bytes).
+This confirms that we have reached and overwritten the return address stored on the stack.

+Next, we need to replace this return address with the entry point of the `run` function, which is located at `0x08048444`.
+Since we are operating on a little-endian architecture (**x86**), we must provide the address in reverse byte order (*least significant byte first).

 ```bash
 python -c 'print("a"*76 + "\x44\x84\x04\x08")' | ./level1